APLMOOC/APLMOOC/docs/course/ch3/part5.md

 ## Tacit programming

-All of these functions can instead be expressed in terms of special combinations of functions, without referring to the arguments ⍺ and ⍵ at all!
-Just like magic, it takes some time to learn, but once you do it reveals a rich world of programming spells.
+Most of these functions can instead be expressed in terms of special combinations of functions, without referring to the arguments ⍺ and ⍵ at all!

 This style of programming is called tacit or "point-free" programming, borrowed from mathematics where it means taking data described using points to be more fundamental than the points themselves, avoiding the need to refer to points explicitly.
 In this case, taking functions to be more fundamental than their description in terms of explicit arguments.
 These point-free functions are called trains.